YASH-PRAJAPATI-4903/Java-Interview-Questions/Java-Interview-Questions-main/README.md

 ■■ sealed: Indicates that a class or interface may only be extended/implemented by named classes or interfaces.

-■■ permits: Used with the sealed keyword to list the classes and interfaces allowed ■■ non-sealed:
+■■ permits: Used with the sealed keyword to list the classes and interfaces allowed

+■■ non-sealed:
 Applied to a class or interface that extends a sealed class, indicating that it can be extended by unspecified classes

 ![image](https://github.com/user-attachments/assets/ab5e43f2-da3c-4c5a-a9cd-053d13cd2654)

+Sealed Class Rules:

+■■ Sealed classes are declared with the sealed and permits modifiers.

+■■ Sealed classes must be declared in the same package or named module as their direct subclasses.

+■■ Direct subclasses of sealed classes must be marked final, sealed, or non-sealed.

+■■ The permits clause is optional if the sealed class and its direct subclasses are declared within the same file or the subclasses are nested within the sealed class.

+■■ Interfaces can be sealed to limit the classes that implement them or the interfaces that extend them.